xrootms/Automating-EC2-Start-Stop-with-Lambda-/README.md

-# Automating EC2 Start/Stop with AWS Lambda & EventBridge
+## Automating EC2 Start/Stop with AWS Lambda & EventBridge: Step-by-Step Guide
-## This project helps optimize cloud costs by shutting down instances during non-working hours and restarting them when needed.
+This project helps optimize cloud costs by shutting down instances during non-working hours and restarting them when needed.
-I built an automation to optimize EC2 usage by stopping and starting instances on a schedule.
 The system ensures that EC2 instances are stopped automatically during idle periods (like nights or weekends) and started again during active hours.

 ## Key Steps:
 1. Provisioned an EC2 Instance – Created an EC2 instance to demonstrate the automation.